jeremy-moffitt/primitivepinball/README.md

+# primitivepinball is an attempt to make a rudimentary pinball machine in reactjs

+started as a hackweek project at SUSE, the goal was to work on my reactjs and to refresh some of my outdated math skills.

+currently the app has a long ways to go to be useful/entertaining, but it was a great learning experience for the week

+I don't recommend copying some of the reactjs hacks here ;-)

+to start the app, just clone this repo, run `npm install` from the clone, then `npm start` (or `sudo npm start`)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>